Skip to main content

 • the vessel is in New Zealand for a maximum of 24 months

-C4G/TIE form: this form is a sample only and should not be completed prior to arriving in New Zealand.
+• C4G/TIE form (PDF, 84 KB) - this form is a sample only and should not be completed prior to arriving in New Zealand.

 If you do sell the vessel, you will be required to pay Customs the duty/GST owing at the time of import.
-And if you are intending to sell your vessel while it is under a C4G/TIE, permission must first be given by Customs.
+If you intend to sell your vessel while it is under a C4G/TIE, Customs must give permission first.

 3. Complete the Inward Report